Princess-kai/hello-world/README.md

 # hello-world

-//This repository is for practicing the  Github flow// My name is keabetswe Moremi an aspiring Biomedical engineer who is interested in anything tech-realeted ,im currently learning data science and different coding and programming languages to stay upto-date.
+My name is keabetswe Moremi an aspiring Biomedical engineer who is interested in anything tech-related ,im currently learning data science and different coding and programming languages to stay upto-date, looking for ways to apply them in my future projects.